How to Pressure Can Pinto Beans

 • Soak beans.
 The night before, soak the beans in cool water.

 • Drain and rinse beans.
 Drain and rinse the soaked pinto beans.
-Transfer them into a large pot (8-10 quart).
+Place them in a large pot (8-10 quart).

 • Prep jars and rings.
-Place the canning jars and rings in a pot with hot water and allow to simmer (no boil).
+Place the lids and rings in a pot with hot water and simmer (don't boil).
 Wash the jars with hot soapy water.
-Fill them with hot water preparing them to be filled with hot beans.
+Fill them with hot water (so they don't crack when filled with the hot beans).

 • Drain beans.
 Once the beans have simmered for 30 minutes, drain them and set aside.

 • Fill jars with beans.
 Drain the jars of the hot water.
 Using a funnel and ladle, fill the jars with beans leaving a 1-inch head space.
-Top with 1 tsp of salt if using quart jars or ½ tsp of salt if using pint jars.
+Top with 1 teaspoon of salt if using quart jars or ½ teaspoon of salt if using pint jars.
 Fill the jars with fresh hot water leaving a 1-inch headspace.
-Using a wooden chopstick or plastic knife, remove as much air and bubbles as you can.
-Refilling with water so there’s a consistent 1-inch headspace.
+Using a wooden chopstick or plastic knife (not metal), remove as much air and bubbles as you can.
+Refill with water so there’s a consistent 1-inch headspace.

 • Place lids on top.
 Place the lids and rings onto the jars.